Türkiye 'neutralizes' three PKK terrorists in northern Iraq

 File photo

-The terrorists were targeted in the Operation Claw-Lock zone by fire-support vehicles, the ministry said in a statement.
+The terrorists were targeted in the Operation Claw-Lock zone, the ministry said in a statement.

-"We continue to raze the terrorists' dens to the ground in Zap (region)," it added.

 Turkish authorities use the term "neutralize" to imply the terrorists in question surrendered or were killed or captured.